-Dietetics Concentration Application Requirements (Lisle Campus only):
+Clinical Dietetics Concentration Application Requirements (Lisle Campus only):

-Candidates desiring to enter the Dietetics concentration consult with their academic advisors early in their academic career to ensure that they enroll for the appropriate courses needed for admission to the Dietetics concentration.
+Candidates desiring to enter the Clinical Dietetics concentration consult with their academic advisors early in their academic career to ensure that they enroll for the appropriate courses needed for admission to the Clinical Dietetics concentration.
 Nutrition majors must apply to the Nutrition department for acceptance into this concentration using the required form.
-Students meeting the following eligibility criteria have the opportunity to apply to enter the Dietetics concentration at Benedictine University:
+Students meeting the following eligibility criteria have the opportunity to apply to enter the Clinical Dietetics concentration at Benedictine University:

-- 1. Completion of the following courses with a grade of "C" of better: CHEM 101 [or CHEM 113 and 123], CHEM 103 [or CHEM 242 and 247], BIOL 197, BIOL 198, BIOL 199, and NUTR 241. - 2.
+- 1. Completion of the following courses with a grade of "C" or better: CHEM 101 [or CHEM 113 and 123], CHEM 103 [or CHEM 242 and 247], BIOL 197, BIOL 198, BIOL 199, and NUTR 241. - 2.
 Completion of Basic Skills Courses (with a grade of "C" or higher). - 3.
 Completion of 24 semester credit hours of Benedictine courses/6 semester credit hours for transfer students. - 4.
-Benedictine University cumulative GPA of at least 3.00/4.0. - 5.
-Evidence of membership in the Academy of Nutrition and Dietetics.

-- 6. Evidence that all vaccinations are completed. - 7.
-No negative incidents reported on a background check.
+Benedictine University cumulative GPA of at least 3.000/4.000. - 5.
+Evidence of membership in the Academy of Nutrition and Dietetics required prior to receipt of the DPD Verification Statement. - 6.
+Evidence that all vaccinations are completed, required prior to NUTR 372. - 7.
+No negative incidents reported on a background check, required prior to NUTR 372.

-Students who do not maintain a Benedictine University cumulative GPA of at least 3.0/4.0 will be dropped from the Dietetics concentration; such students can continue to pursue the Nutrition major, as well as reapply to the pursue the Dietetics concentration if eligible in the future.
-Permission to enroll in and/or completion of courses required for the Dietetics concentration does not imply acceptance into the Dietetics concentration of the Nutrition major.
+Students who do not maintain a Benedictine University cumulative GPA of at least 3.000/4.000 will be dropped from the Clinical Dietetics concentration; such students can continue to pursue the Nutrition major, as well as reapply to the pursue the Clinical Dietetics concentration if eligible in the future.
+Permission to enroll in and/or completion of courses required for the Clinical Dietetics concentration does not imply acceptance into the Clinical Dietetics concentration of the Nutrition major.

-Students in the Dietetics concentration are strongly encouraged, although not required, to maintain a cumulative GPA of 3.4 or higher if considering applying for a position in a Dietetic Internship program in the future.
+Students in the Clinical Dietetics concentration are strongly encouraged, although not required, to maintain a cumulative GPA of 3.400 or higher if considering applying for a position in a Dietetic Internship program in the future.

-Didactic Program in Nutrition and Dietetics (DPD) Verification Statement (Lisle Campus only):
+Didactic Program in Nutrition and Dietetics (DPD) Verification Statement (Lisle main campus only):

-Candidates seeking a career as a registered dietitian (RD) should have a sincere desire to provide individualized counseling which could include medical nutrition, show intellectual promise, and display personal, professional and academic characteristics indicative of registered dietitians.
-The requirements for attaining the RD credential are established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), and include completion of academic course requirements prescribed by a Didactic Program in Nutrition and Dietetics (DPD); Plan III and IV are not accepted) and an ACEND accredited Dietetic Internship Program, then passing of the Registration Examination for Registered Dietitians.
+Candidates seeking a career as a registered dietitian (RDN) should have a sincere desire to provide individualized counseling, which could include medical nutrition, show intellectual promise, and display personal, professional and academic characteristics indicative of registered dietitians.
+The requirements for attaining the RDN credential are established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), and include completion of academic course requirements prescribed by a Didactic Program in Nutrition and Dietetics (DPD) (Plan III and IV are not accepted) and an ACEND accredited Dietetic Internship Program, then passing of the Registration Examination for Registered Dietitian Nutritionist.

-To qualify for receipt of the Didactic Program in Nutrition and Dietetics Verification Statement, Benedictine University students must have earned a minimum of a bachelor's degree with a cumulative GPA of at least 3.00/4.0, and met all the requirements (e.g., NUTR courses, cognates, skills, grades, Dietetics concentration application requirements) of the Benedictine University Dietetics concentration in the Bachelor of Science (B.S.) in Nutrition program.
+To qualify for receipt of the Didactic Program in Nutrition and Dietetics Verification Statement, Benedictine University students must have earned a minimum of a bachelor's degree with a cumulative GPA of at least 3.000/4.000, and met all the requirements (e.g., NUTR courses, cognates, skills, grades, Clinical Dietetics concentration application requirements) of the Benedictine University Clinical Dietetics concentration in the Bachelor of Science (B.S.) in Nutrition program.

 Credits to be transferred from other regionally accredited institutions are evaluated on the basis of their equivalence at Benedictine University.
-Benedictine University accepts course credit in transfer from regionally accredited colleges and universities if the courses are comparable in scope and level of difficulty to courses offered at Benedictine University.
+Benedictine University accepts transfer course credit from regionally accredited colleges and universities if the courses are comparable in scope and level of difficulty to courses offered at Benedictine University.
 Acceptance of transfer credit to be applied to the areas of nutrition, food and/or dietetics is determined by the DPD director.
 Courses taken prior to specific dates may be unacceptable as transfer credit because of substantial subsequent developments.